 As the legal market place continues to shift, the increased reach of data analytics is helping to provide a clearer picture of the evolving nature of legal department operations.
 This opening session will explore the growth of corporate legal departments, the volume of work they contend with, the changing nature of their law firm relationships, the efficacy of their cost-control strategies and how they continue to evaluate their own success.

 Thomas McDonald, Director, Legal Tracker, Thomson Reuters

 Budgets, Bandwidth & Business Process: A Corporate Legal Department’s Guide to Strategic Alignment

 Today’s corporate legal department faces constant pressure around budgets, bandwidth and process efficiency.
-Recognizing the need to become less a cost center than a valued business partner, many corporate legal departments are looking for innovations in productivity, better ways to control costs and, in some scenarios, are turning to third party providers in an effort to demonstrate greater strategic alignment.
-This opening panel examines the corporate legal department’s decision-making process when dealing with such multifarious issues of efficiency.
+Recognizing the need to become less a cost center than a valued business partner, many corporate legal departments are looking for innovations in productivity, better ways to control costs and are, in some scenarios, turning to third party providers in an effort to demonstrate greater strategic alignment.
+This panel will examine the corporate legal department’s decision-making process when dealing with such multifarious issues of efficiency.
 Pivoting upon personal experience and lessons learned, our accomplished panel will discuss how to master these complex—and essential—business decisions.

 This session will also lead participants through an exercise in identifying a work process/product that could achieve significant strategic alignment through modifications in process efficiency.